salmamelsherif/salmaelsherif.github.io/README.md

 # My Website/Homepage

 Welcome to my website's Github repository.
-This website is developed based on [this](https://github.com/luost26/academic-homepage) website with some tweaks to fit my own style and story.
+This site is based on [this existing template](https://github.com/luost26/academic-homepage), customized to reflect my own style and story.